Rayhan-Ahmed-7/git-practice/git.md

 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_github_personal
-then add the pub key to your github account do fork add something make pull request
+then add the pub key to your github account do fork add something make pull request wait for owner to merge